bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/unit3-test.rst

                 }
             }

         Consider the following code segment, which appears in a class other than Party or PartyOptions.
+Which of the following will be printed when the code is executed?

         .. code-block:: java